 Counter-Strike Online have their own Announcer Chatter, from the standard multiple kill announcements to UT-like voice clips.
 Special mention goes to the nearly-haunting 10-second countdown in zombie mode.

-Armor Is Useless: You can buy a helmet, vest, or both.
+Armor Is Useless: You can buy a vest, or a vest and a helmet.
 They barely lessen the damage taken - they're the difference between five bullets killing you and four bullets killing you.
-Realistically, though, the armor is more effective against most of sub-machine guns and pistols (except the Deagle, Five-Seven, and Tec-9) than against heavier arms and also protects well against grenades.
+Realistically, though, the armor is more effective against most of sub-machine guns and pistols (except the Deagle, Five-Seven, and P250) than against heavier arms and also protects well against grenades.

 Artificial Stupidity: Unfortunately, Global Offensive's bots dip into this in some aspects.
-Counter-Terrorist bots often refuse to go near one bomb site despite knowing the other site is clear, Terrorist bots will only use one of the two bomb sites on a few of the maps, bots on both teams will step in front of your shots, hit you with a High Explosive grenade despite knowing that there's no enemy nearby, or even shoot at a Decoy Grenade... but perhaps worst of all is that it's completely arbitrary whether a bot will listen to any of your in-game callouts, to the point where they'll even voice their refusal even at the expense of their own lives.
+Counter-Terrorist bots often refuse to go near one bomb site despite knowing the other site is clear, Terrorist bots will only use one of the two bomb sites on a few of the maps, bots on both teams will step in front of your shots, refuse to shoot enemies until they get shot first, hit you with a High Explosive grenade despite knowing that there's no enemy nearby, or even shoot at a Decoy Grenade... but perhaps worst of all is that it's completely arbitrary whether a bot will listen to any of your in-game callouts, to the point where they'll even voice their refusal even at the expense of their own lives.

 Artistic License - Economics: The short-lived attempt by Valve to dynamically price the guns - basically, trying to balance the game by having popular weapons get more and more expensive while making bad guns cheaper than dirt.
 At one point, a gun somehow cost negative money.